Measuring the dark matter environments of black hole binaries with gravitational waves: Analytic dark dress waveform modeling

-It is then useful to define a phase $\Phi^\mathrm{D}$ for binaries with a dynamic dark dress and a corresponding dephasing $\Delta\Phi^\mathrm{D} \equiv \Phi^\mathrm{V} - \Phi^\mathrm{D}$.
+We similarly define the phase $\Phi^\mathrm{D}$ for binaries with a dynamic dark dress and a corresponding dephasing $\Delta\Phi^\mathrm{D} \equiv \Phi^\mathrm{V} - \Phi^\mathrm{D}$.
 While the dephasing $\Delta\Phi^\mathrm{D}$ for dynamic dark dresses is more complicated (and far smaller than for static dark dresses), it can be evaluated using the prescription in \cref{sec:binary_with_feedback}.
+As shown in the left panel of \cref{fig:dephasing_edp}, the dynamic dress' dephasing has a similar broken power law form to the dephasing of a static dress, but with a different break frequency and exponents.
+In the figure and the rest of this work, we denote the dynamic dress dephasing break frequency by $f_b$.

-The result is also shown in the left panel of \cref{fig:dephasing_edp}, demonstrating that it takes a similar broken power-law form.
-This is further emphasized by studying a quantity we call the \emph{effective density profile} (EDP).
+The form of the dephasing can be further understood by studying a quantity we call the \emph{effective density profile} (EDP).
 From the equations of motion for the dark dress, it is apparent that while the evolution of the whole DM halo is quite complex, only its density at the position of the inspiraling compact object matters for the purposes of computing the evolution of the binary separation.
 In other words, if we knew \textit{a priori} the density of slow-moving DM particles seen by the inspiraling compact object along its true trajectory

-we could substitute it for $\xi \, \rho_\mathrm{DM}$ in \cref{eq:r_eom} and solve for $r_2(t)$ to derive the true binary separation, treating the EDP as a static halo.
+we could substitute it for $\xi \, \rho_\rmDM$ in \cref{eq:r_eom} and solve for $r_2(t)$ to derive the true binary separation, treating the EDP as a static halo.
 While $\rho_\mathrm{eff}(r)$ is of course not known prior to running numerical models, it is useful to study afterwards to build intuition about the dynamics driving the binary separation.

 We show an example effective density profile in the right panel of \cref{fig:dephasing_edp}.
-At small separations (high frequencies) the EDP approaches the initial $\rho_i \propto r^{-\gamma_\rmsp}$ density profile.
-For separations larger than the break point $r_b$ (or equivalently frequencies below some $f_b$), the EDP falls off according to a steeper power law $r^{-(\gamma_\rmsp + \gamma_e)}$, where $\gamma_e$ is nearly independent of the dark dress's parameters.
+At small separations (high frequencies) the EDP approaches the initial $\rho_\rmDM(r, t=0) \propto r^{-\gamma_\rmsp}$ density profile.
+For separations larger than the break point $r_b$ (the separation corresponding to the dephasing break frequency $f_b$), the EDP falls off according to a steeper power law $r^{-(\gamma_\rmsp + \gamma_e)}$, where $\gamma_e$ is nearly independent of the dark dress's parameters.

 Since the EDP is much smaller than the initial dark matter density, the energy loss rate from dynamical friction for a dynamic dress is always much smaller than from gravitational wave emission, as illustrated in \cref{fig:EnergyLoss}.
 This means the $f \gg f_\mathrm{eq}$ limiting case of \cref{eq:sd_lims} can be used to translate the approximate broken power law EDP into an approximate broken power law dephasing: